Openreach: Criticism

-Split from BT Group
+Independence from BT Group

-Telecoms provider customers who have problems cannot directly contact Openreach and have to go indirectly through their service provider.
-In 2015 BT consulted on the possibility of allowing Openreach to deal directly with consumers, which would have required the approval of Ofcom, but withdrew the proposal, partly due to objections from other service providers.
+In 2015, BT consulted on the possibility of allowing Openreach to deal directly with consumers, which would have required the approval of Ofcom, but withdrew the proposal, partly due to objections from other service providers.
 Openreach are accountable to each of the telecoms providers, as well as Ofcom.
 In July 2014, Ofcom completed a review of Openreach's service, resulting in mandated performance levels on key services.

 In August 2015, Labour MP Chris Bryant called for Openreach to be split from BT, criticising the infrastructure and stating that it is too slow to fix faults and install new lines.

 BT Group's acquisition of mobile phone operator EE, which received regulatory approval in October 2015, was partly funded using £1.7bn of Openreach's revenues.
 An investigation by the Competition and Markets Authority said it was not a competition issue but a matter for Ofcom, and Ofcom undertook its own enquiry.
 In December 2015 Ofcom indicated it was examining four options for Openreach's future: maintaining the current arrangement, more deregulation, structural separation from BT, or adjusting the current system.
 Keeping the status quo was said to be unlikely.
 The initial conclusions of Ofcom's investigation, which were published in February 2016, did not require BT to sell Openreach.

 In January 2016, a report backed by 121 cross-party MPs stated Ofcom should force BT to sell off its Openreach division to open up competition.
 Nevertheless, Ofcom's final decision, published in July 2016, did not require BT to sell Openreach, primarily due to the time required and costs involved in addressing pension, lease and covenant issues.
-Instead, Ofcom decided that Openreach should cease to be a functional division of BT and instead become a legally separate company within the BT group, something which Ofcom said could "be implemented within months".

-On 29 November 2016 Ofcom ordered BT to legally separate its Openreach division, with Openreach becoming a distinct company within the BT group.
-Ofcom said that the competition concerns that it had identified in July had not been voluntarily addressed by BT in the interim.
+On 29 November 2016, Ofcom ordered BT to legally separate its Openreach division, with Openreach becoming a distinct company within the BT group.
 Ofcom further announced that it was preparing a formal notification to the European Commission to start the separation process.

 In March 2017, BT Group plc agreed to make Openreach a separate company, Openreach Limited, with its own staff and management, but with the network assets continuing to be owned by BT plc for land-contract reasons, and with Openreach Limited being wholly owned by BT Group plc, BT plc's parent holding company.
 In July 2017, Openreach began removing the BT element from its logo, and in September 2017 Openreach removed BT branding from its website.

-On 14 June 2018, Ofcom published a report "Progress on delivering a more independent Openreach".
-This found that "there has been broadly satisfactory progress towards legal separation, but some steps have still not been completed".
+On 14 June 2018, Ofcom published a report titled "Progress on delivering a more independent Openreach" which found that "there has been broadly satisfactory progress towards legal separation, but some steps have still not been completed".